ChrstphrHll/npc_gen/students/Nicolle Shandalar.md

 ### Description
 - Triton Cleric from Whyndiem
 - 1st year Assault student in Elkenval
-- long straight white hair that's messy, Green eyes, and Sea Green skin
+- long wavy dirty blonde hair that's plain, Green eyes, and Sea Green skin
 - Is Upright and Opinionated, and has Contributing as their ideal

 ### Organizations